Vilos92/astro-greg/src/content/blog/copyparty-tunnel.md

 This led me to containerize the entire setup using Docker.
 Below is a complete guide on how to do it yourself.

 **Note:** You can find the up-to-date code for this guide in this repository: [vilos92/copyparty-tunnel](https://github.com/Vilos92/copyparty-tunnel).
-You can also skip building the image yourself and pull the pre-built version from Docker Hub: [greglinscheid/copyparty-tunnel](https://hub.docker.com/r/greglinscheid/copyparty-tunnel).
+You can also skip building the image yourself and pull the pre-built version from the GitHub Container Registry (GHCR): **[ghcr.io/vilos92/copyparty-tunnel](https://github.com/Vilos92/copyparty-tunnel/pkgs/container/copyparty-tunnel)**.

 ---